 Each student, on entering Randolph-Macon, is assigned to a faculty member who is designated as the student's academic adviser.
-Students in the FYE are advised by their fall semester FYC instructor.
 Transfer students are assigned advisers, in their area of academic interest when possible.
 These faculty members provide counsel and assistance on general academic questions.
 They are specifically concerned with students' selection of courses and their completion of degree requirements.
 These advisers discuss with the students their courses of study, prospective majors, and progress toward graduation.
 After spring break of the first year a student wishing to change his or her faculty adviser may do so by completing a change of adviser form which is available in the registrar's office.
-However, students in the First-Year Experience are encouraged to remain with their FYE adviser throughout the FYE.
 Students beginning pursuit of major programs usually identify faculty advisers in their major programs.